InfuseAI/primehub-site/docs/quickstart/launch-project.md

 ## Notice

->If switching the current working group after the JupyterHub is launched, it indicates the JupyterHub is retained in the other group.
+>If switching the current working group after the Notebook is launched, it indicates the Notebook is retained in the other group.

 ![](assets/v3-jupyter-other-group.png)